formtaxi/html-form-snippets/README.md

 - Works with any static site, CMS, or framework that renders HTML
 - GDPR-compliant, hosted in the EU
-- Supports file uploads, spam protection, custom redirects, autoresponders, and more
+- Supports file uploads, spam protection, custom redirects, autoresponders, and [more](https://form.taxi/de/features)

 ## How It Works

 1. Create a free account at [form.taxi](https://form.taxi)
-2. Set up a form endpoint (called "Sendeverbindung") and get your action URL
+2. Set up a form endpoint and get your action URL
 3. Copy one of the snippets below into your HTML
 4. Replace the `action` URL with your personal Form.taxi endpoint URL